Kashishd1308/Employees_Presence_Insights/README.md

 - ⚙️ DAX-based metrics to compute SL & WFH categories using SWITCH logic

-**The data used in this dashboard was based on an attendance sheet with custom codes with their meanings like:**
+**The data used in this dashboard was based on an attendance sheet with custom codes with their meanings like-**
  P - Present
  SL - Sick Leave
  WFH - Work From Home